Interior Alaska/Alaska Range Rock Climbing

 The Interior is inclusive of most of the main land-locked regions of the state, not bordered by coasts.
 The largest city in the Interior is Fairbanks, which is about 8 hours by car, north of Anchorage.
 This huge expanse of land includes the Alaska Range, which is where the highest peak in North America is located, Mt.Mckinley/Denali.

 Depending on what part of the interior you are travelling to, it might be ideal to land in Fairbanks, or Anchorage International Airport and then bush plane or car.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Interior Alaska/Alaska Range:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Interior Alaska/Alaska Range:

 Featured Route For Interior Alaska/Alaska Range

 The Moonflower Buttress (Bibler/Klewin) 5.8 5b 16 VI- 15 HVS 4c

 : Denali National Park

 : Mt Hunter

 ---------- HISTORY ----------In a range full of incredible mountains and world class routes, the North Buttress of Mount Hunter is perhaps the most iconic stage for cutting edge alpine triumphs.This 6,000' bastion of ice and stone is painted with an exceptionally unique history.
 Starting in the mid 1970s, a number of the world's foremost alpinists began attempting to climb the North Buttress of Mount Hunter.
 Most attention was focused on the obvious ice couloir that would later be known as the F...[more]
 Browse More Classics in Alaska